 Before the root canal begins, you will be given a local anesthetic -- medicine to numb that part of your mouth so that you won’t feel any pain during the procedure.
 A dental dam will be placed around the tooth.
 The endodontist will open the crown (top) of the tooth and remove the pulp.
 They will then clean, reshape, and enlarge the root canal — the pathway from the pulp to your jawbone — using small files.
 They may also apply medicine to the area to stop an infection.

 The endodontist fills the root canal with a rubber substance that acts as a bandage.
-Usually, they fill the tooth opening with a temporary crown or filling.
+Usually, they fill the tooth opening with a temporary or permanent filling.
 After the procedure, you will typically feel mild pain.
 Over-the-counter pain relievers should help.
-You will return to the endodontist at a later date to have them remove the temporary crown or filling and fit you with a permanent one.
+You will return to the general dentist within a few weeks to have them remove the temporary filling and fit you with a permanentcrown.